ImRyuk/Tarot/README.md

 # Mystic Tarot

-For of all, this project was majorly inspired from this [Ceci est un lien](https://wprock.fr/blog/) in terms of rules, all the basics images were also picked from it.
+For of all, this project was majorly inspired from this [Website](http://www.tiragecarte.fr/tarot-divinatoire/tarot-marseille.html) in terms of rules, all the basics images were also picked from it.